cul/dlst-studio/_posts/2019-01-05-new-year-new-studio.md

   alt: "CUL Studio Lion with names of CUL Studios"
 prompt: >-
-  2019 brings exciting new changes to the CUL Studio and digital, data-driven research and pedagogy at Columbia University Libraries
+  2019 brings exciting new changes to the CUL Studio and digital, data-driven research and pedagogy at Columbia University Libraries.
 categories:
 - article
 ---